FAQ

 Is there anyone you won't see?

 I do not see clients younger than 18 years of age and those who are court-ordered for treatment.
-I refer out specific trauma treatments such as EMDR for couples/family therapy and medication management.
+I refer out for couples/family therapy and medication management.

 Are you a Christian counselor?